GSA/digitalgov.gov/content/news/2020/08/2020-08-21-2-lessons-tech-leaders-can-learn.md

 This is where NIH’s _All of Us_ Research Program comes in. [_All of Us_ is committed to serving the diversity of our nation](https://allofus.nih.gov/about/diversity-and-inclusion) by equipping researchers with data to study the differences that make each of us unique.
 This bold initiative is already the most diverse medical research program of its kind, and has the power to look for answers to some of our hardest health questions.
 The program aims to [reflect the diversity of the United States](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0234962) and to include participants from groups that have been underrepresented in health research in the past, including underrepresented racial and ethnic, rural, socio-economic and gender and sexual minority populations.
 To date, it has enrolled approximately [350,000 people from across all 50 states](https://www.joinallofus.org/coronavirus).
 Of those who’ve completed all the initial steps of the program, 80% come from communities historically underrepresented in research. <sup><a aria-describedby="footnote-label" href="#fn2" id="footnotes-ref">[2]</a></sup>

+{{< img src="adele-at-all-of-us-trailer" >}}

 Engaging communities is no small task.
-While enrolling and retaining participants is a challenge for many longitudinal studies, _All of Us_’ commitment to previously underrepresented populations requires even more innovative approaches.
+While enrolling and retaining participants is a challenge for many longitudinal studies, &#95;All of Us&#95;’ commitment to previously underrepresented populations requires even more innovative approaches.

 And that’s where we came in.
 [Presidential Innovation Fellows](https://www.presidentialinnovationfellows.gov/) (PIF) work as “entrepreneurs in residence” within federal agencies and apply our private-sector expertise to accelerate the success of civic solutions for all Americans.
 Working on _All of Us_, we pooled our expertise as strategic communications and scientific leaders to enroll participants and activate a research community to help usher in a more inclusive era of precision medicine research.